Generative methods for sampling transition paths in molecular dynamics: Generating transition paths with Variational AutoEncoders

 \subsection{Presentation of Variational AutoEncoders}

-Variational AutoEncoders, as introduced by~\cite{Kingma2013VB,Rezende2014}, are a class of generative models based on latent variables.
+Variational autoencoders, as introduced by~\cite{Kingma2013VB,Rezende2014} and reviewed in~\cite{KW19}, are a class of generative models based on latent variables.
+For VAEs, these latent variables correspond to values of the input encoded by the neural network used in practice.
 Assume that the data consists of $n$ observed variables, which we denote by $\mathbf{q} = (q^{1},\ldots, q^{n})\in \mathcal{D}^{n}$, distributed according to some probability measure $p(\cdot)$.
-In our context, each element~$q^i$ is a trajectory, \emph{i.e.} a time ordered sequence of configurations of the system (see Section~\ref{sec:data} for a more precise description).
+In our context, each element~$q^i$ is a time-discrete trajectory, \emph{i.e.} a time ordered sequence of configurations of the system (see Section~\ref{sec:data} for a more precise description).
+The dimension of the data is, in this case, the product of the number of configurations appearing in the time discrete trajectory multiplied by the physical dimension of each configuration.

 The aim is to approximate the distribution of the data by a parametric distribution $p_\theta \approx p$.
 Instead of considering simple but limited parametric distributions, generative models assume that there exist latent, unobserved variables, which we denote by $\mathbf{z} = (z^{1},\ldots, z^{n})\in (\mathbb{R}^{\ell})^{n}$, where $\ell$, the dimension of the latent variables (called the intrinsic dimension), is generally smaller than the dimension of the data.
 In this context, the likelihood is given by